losrobbos/coding-advanced-resources/README.md

 Most projects these days get developed in TEAMS.

 Developing in teams is fundamentally different compared to working alone.
-A lot more things need to be considered before even starting (!) coding, otherwise you will probably produce a lot of conflicts :)
+A lot more things need to be considered before even starting (!) coding, otherwise you will probably produce a lot of conflicts.

 There are some fundamental decisions to take upfront:
 - How to <b>align</b> all team members to a certain design?